SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/software.md

 The installed software packages are listed in the `c8y_SoftwareList` fragment which may be placed in the device managed object or in the single child addition of type `c8y_InstalledSoftwareList`.
 The first approach to managing software is referred to as "legacy" and the second as "advanced".

-A software package represented as the list entry must contain following properties:
+A software package list entry must contain the following properties:

 | Field | Mandatory | Details |
 |----|----|----|